rtreit/sitecheck/IMPLEMENTATION_SUMMARY.md

 ## Limitations
 - Requires internet access to check external sites
-- Requires Anthropic API key (paid service)
+- Requires Azure OpenAI resource (with appropriate deployment and quota)
 - May not work with sites requiring complex authentication
-- Rate limiting applies for large URL lists
+- Rate limiting applies for large URL lists and Azure OpenAI usage

 ## Next Steps for Users
-1. Get an Anthropic API key from https://console.anthropic.com/
+1. Provision an Azure OpenAI resource and deployment
 2. Add target Azure URLs to `data/urls.txt`
 3. Run the tool and review the security report
 4. Address any CRITICAL or HIGH risk findings immediately